Royal Caribbean Ships by Size (2023): Best List

 Wonder of the Seas is Royal Caribbean’s newest ship and began service on March 4, 2022.
 She is the fifth ship in the popular Oasis Class and is 235,600 GT’s

-What is the oldest ship of Royal Caribbean?
+What is the oldest ship in the Royal Caribbean fleet?

 What is the smallest Royal Caribbean ship?